tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

     <module 'fasta_utils' from 'fasta_utils.py'>

-Note that simply calling the ``import fasta_utils`` command again will not actually detect the changes that we made to the ``scripts/fasta_utils/py`` file, which is why we make use of Python's built-in :func:`reload` function.
-Alternatively, one could have excited the Python shell, using Ctrl-D or the :func:`exit` function, and then started a new interactive Python session and imported the :mod:`fasta_utils` module again.
+Note that simply calling the ``import fasta_utils`` command again will not actually detect the changes that we made to the ``scripts/fasta_utils.py`` file, which is why we make use of Python's built-in :func:`reload` function.
+Alternatively, one could have exited the Python shell, using Ctrl-D or the :func:`exit` function, and then started a new interactive Python session and imported the :mod:`fasta_utils` module again.